LizardByte/Sunshine/docs/source/about/guides/linux.rst

 **Test Steps**

-With your monitor still plugged into your PC:
+With your monitor still plugged into your Sunshine host PC:

 #. ``ssh <alias>``
 #. ``~/scripts/sunshine.sh``